puurpl/onioNS/README.md

 - **Privacy Respect** – Minimal personal data collection and optional anonymity in domain registration.
 - **Cryptographic Security** – Blockchain-backed name records and cryptographic keys for verification.
 - **Full Decentralization** – Records are stored and retrieved through decentralized infrastructure, reducing single points of failure.
-- **Fundraising Opportunity** – May be possible to team up with UD in the sale of .tor or .onion domains.
+- **Fundraising Opportunity** – May be possible to raise money for the Tor project and other privacy initiatives by teaming up with UD in the sale of .tor or .onion domains.

 ---